The embedding property for sorted profinite groups: Introduction

+We have two main results in this article.
+First, we show the existence and the uniqueness of the universal sorted embedding cover for a sorted profinite group (see Theorem \ref{thm:existence_universal_SIP_cover} and Theorem \ref{thm:uniqueness_SEP-cover}).
+Second, we show that the theory of the complete system of a sorted profinite group having the sorted embedding property is $\omega$-stable (see Theorem \ref{thm:description_complete_types}(2)).\\

 In Section \ref{Section:preliminaries}, we introduce the category of sorted profinite groups whose morphisms are always epimorphisms, and we see that the category of sorted profinite groups is closed under the inverse limit and the fibre product.
-And we recall the category of sorted complete systems, which is equivalent to the category of sorted profinite groups by a natural contravariant functor.
-In Section \ref{Section:universal_SIP_cover}, we prove the existence of universal SEP-cover of a given sorted profinite groups.
+And we recall the category of sorted complete systems, which is equivalent to the category of sorted profinite groups via natural contravariant functors.
+In Section \ref{Section:universal_SIP_cover}, we prove the existence and uniqueness of a universal SEP-cover of given sorted profinite groups.
 In Section \ref{Section:model theory of sorted profinite group with SIP}, we prove the theory of the sorted complete system of a sorted profinite group is $\omega$-stable under the assumption that the set of sorts is countable, and we describe the forking independence there.
-As a byproduct of $\omega$-stability, we prove the existence of a universal SEP-cover of a sorted profinite group, which comes from the prime model of the theory of its sorted complete system.